Table of Contents

 Nonetheless, this relative immaturity of the field does not mean that there aren't already tools out there that teams can use to handle different parts of the machine learning life cycle.
 Quite the contrary.
 Let's look into some of the more popular ones.

-- Tools for orchestrating runs
+- Orchestrating runs

-- Tools for tracking experiments and organizing the results
+- Tracking experiments and organizing the results

-- Tools for tuning models
+- Tuning models

 A tool for versioning data and pipelines, Kubeflow is becoming more and more popular as it matures.
-It is known as THE toolkit for doing machine learning on Kubernetes.
+It is known as the toolkit for doing machine learning on Kubernetes.
 It leverages the power of Docker containers and simplifies scaling machine learning models.
 It also makes it easy to orchestrate runs and deploy machine learning workflows.

 Kubeflow is an open-source toolkit consisting of a set of compatible tools and frameworks that facilitate solving various machine learning tasks.
 While it is held back a bit by the fact that it is relatively new, it is fast becoming the preferred solution for large companies doing machine learning at scale.

 - Pipelines can be used with Kubeflow or even as standalone components

 - Good UI